al1-ce/just.nvim/primer.md

 ### Config
 You can configure your build tasks with justfile located in your Current Directory.
 These tasks are local and will be displayed only for this local project.

-Any output coming from executing tasks will be directed into *quickfix* and *fidget* and upon completing/failing task the bell will play using `just.nvim/lua/just/build_success.wav` or `just.nvim/lua/just//build_error.wav` accordingly.
-This can be changed in [lua/plugins.justbuild.lua](lua/plugins.justbuild.lua) or same file in typescript (preferred, but requires executing TypescriptToLua and executing `tstl -p tsconfig.json`)
+Any output coming from executing tasks will be directed into *quickfix* and *fidget* and upon completing/failing task the bell will play using `lua/just/build_success.wav` or `lua/just/build_error.wav` accordingly.
+This can be changed in `lua/just/init.lua` or same file in typescript (preferred, but requires executing TypescriptToLua and executing `tstl -p tsconfig.json`)

-Sound can be disabled by passing `{ play_sound = false }` to config.
+Sound can be disabled by passing `{ play_sound = false }` to setup.

 #### Basic justfile configuration
 This configuration if called with `JustBuild` from any Lua file will execute `init.lua` in project root (pwd/cwd) directory.